 Teusner is a partnership between former Torbreck winemaker Kym Teusner and Javier Moll, and is typical of the new wave of winemakers determined to protect very old, low-yielding, dry-grown Barossa vines.
 The winery approach is based on lees ageing, little racking, no fining or filtration and no new American oak.
-As each year passes, the consistency, quality (and range) of the wines increases; there must be an end point, but it's not easy to guess when, or even if, it will be reached.
-Exports to the UK, the US, Canada, The Netherlands, Malaysia, Singapore, Japan, Hong Kong and China.
+As each year passes, the consistency, quality (and range) of the wines increases; there must be an end point, but it’s not easy to guess when, or even if, it will be reached.
+Exports to the UK, the US, Canada, the Netherlands, Malaysia, Singapore, Japan, Hong Kong and China. -JAMES HALLIDAY

 To anyone that has met Kym Teusner and Mick Page, it would come as no surprise to discover that Teusner Wines was conceived over a few beers at the local pub.
 Overhearing a conversation between a couple of Barossa grape growers about an old Grenache vineyard facing the chop demanded they come up with a rescue plan.
 Scratching together a bit of cash, the fruit found a new home, the old vines stayed in the ground and Teusner Wines came to life.